MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/user_guide/manage_data.md

 ## TODO:
 * Verify that this is our prescribed way to get data into a container.
-* Add ReadWrite, Maximum Bandwitch and Maximum IOPS
+* Add ReadWrite, Maximum bandwidth and Maximum IOPS
 * Add Simple Docker section with pointer to Docker Docs.

 ## Managing Shared Folders with PowerShell: